Contents

 Faced with a rapidly changing economic landscape and the impacts of the COVID-19 pandemic, Denton undertook a strategic economic development planning process.
 Through wide-ranging engagement (including an Economic Development Partnership Board, extensive consultations with City Council, as well as businesses, educators, and residents), data collection (including Business Retention and Expansion visits and surveys), and a SWOT analysis, the Denton team was able to understand and identify the right focus areas for their community.

-The City of Denton’s core strengths were identified as entrepreneurial spirit and cultural vitality.
+The City of Denton’s core strengths?
+Entrepreneurial spirit and cultural vitality.

 Opportunities included planned developments like Cole and Hunter Ranch.